 Chocolate fans may insist on a visit to the Museu de la Xocolata, a private chocolate museum in El Born.
 You get free entry if you have the Barcelona card which is a good way to see it as it is small, quick visit.
 But apparently the choc they sell there is very good and the hot chocolate gets mentioned in lots of reviews!

-Go Shopping
+Go Shopping in Barcelona

 Barcelona will reward you if you’re able to snatch a retail opportunity or two.
 I spotted plenty of tempting fashion, accessory and interiors boutiques.
-Sadly Vinçon, iconic temple of home goods and design, has gone.
-It’s still in the guidebooks but I can verify it’s not there anymore.

 Finally you really can’t visit Barcelona without a trip to the seaside.
 Barcelona’s sunny city beaches were actually installed for the 1992 Olympics along with two miles of promenade for strolling, cycling and people-watching.
 They’ve been a hit ever since.
+They’re also a bonus if you’re planning things to do in Barcelona with teenagers.
+You can wind down or let off steam at the beach without travelling far from the city centre.

 It’s easy to explore these Barcelona beaches.
-The ones within the city can all be reached easily by foot, bus or metro.
+The ones within the city can all be reached easily by foot, bike, bus or metro.
 Or you can hop on the train to visit the stunning beaches a little further along the coast.

 There are huge pleasure boats in the dock and a palm fringed broadwalk to stroll along – dodging electric scooter riders.